rbroker/ecodan-ha-local/README.md

 # ecodan-ha-local
-ESP32 compatible program for local monitoring of Mitsubishi Ecodan Air to Water heat pumps.
+ESP32 compatible program for local monitoring of Mitsubishi Ecodan Air to Water heat pumps with automatic discovery in HomeAssistant.

-Uses the CN105 connector on the Cased Flow Temp Controller (FTC6 in my setup) to control + monitor the heat pump.
+Uses the CN105 connector on the Cased Flow Temp Controller (FTC6 in my setup) to do very basic control (temperature set point only) + retrieve basic sensor information from the heat pump.

-There are a number of existing solutions for connecting to Mitsubish heat pump models via the CN105 connector, though I couldn't find any which were tailored towards air-to-water heat pumps rather than the more common air-to-air versions.

 <p float="left">
   <img src="img/config_page.png" height="640" />